kuehnd96/marine/Diary.md

 ### Come along as I plan, design, implement, and support software for my most ambitious side project yet

+10/30/2021

+Happy Halloween for those of you in the United States.
+I have not worked on this side project since early September.
+The reason is something big has snatched my attention that is a higher priority than this side project.
+I won't get into details of what that is at this time.
+I will get back to this project as soon as I can.
+I have been thinking about the design of this project here and there and I am still excited about it.
+Stay tuned.

 9/8/2021

 I have done little to nothing on this project since my last entry in this diary.
 I had 5 days off for Labor Day weekend and I took a break from screens for the whole time.
 I love computers and coding but I need a break from them from them at rare times.
 These days I only have a little time each week to work on this side project but I am determined to keep the momentum going.